Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/developer.md

 ---
 title: For developers
-description: Installing a Apron client
+description: Installing a Mapepire client
 ---

 We provide clients for a few runtimes thus far, with more planned in the future.
 Select your runtime/language below for a guide to get started with it.